solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 | where Message contains "AUDIT:"
 ```

-You can also send in custom error message from your workload using the `RAISE WARNING` command.
+Custom error messages can be sent from workloads using the `RAISE WARNING` command.

 ```psql
 CREATE OR REPLACE PROCEDURE my_proc(schema_name TEXT)